How to Become a Nurse Anesthetist

 Regardless of practice level, all RNs must possess organizational, critical thinking and teaching skills.
 Patience, compassion and the ability to communicate clearly with patients and team members are also key assets.
 Because they work in high-stakes settings, CRNAs need to be independent, and able to think and act decisively under pressure.
 Physical fitness will help them to stand and walk for long periods without fatiguing.

 Experienced CRNAs often head care teams or take administrative positions within health care facilities.
 Others start private practices, pain management clinics or other businesses.
 Nurse anesthetists with a doctorate have the opportunity to teach at the university level or conduct research.

 If you would like to gain the necessary education to become a nurse anesthetist, we highly recommend that you check out our free School Finder Tool located HERE.

 Anesthesia care is among the most lucrative nursing specialties.
-According to the latest salary survey by recruiting firm Locum Tenens, annual salaries for CRNAs range from $100,000 to over $190,000 and average $168,000.
+As of May 2012, nurse anesthetists enjoyed a median annual salary of $148,160, according to the U.S. Bureau of Labor Statistics.
 Salaries vary by geographic region and practice setting and are generally best in major metropolitan areas.

-According to the Bureau of Labor Statistics Occupational Outlook Handbook, employment of RNs (including CRNAs) is projected to grow by 26% between 2010 and 2020, faster than the average for all occupations.
+According to the Bureau of Labor Statistics Occupational Outlook Handbook, employment of CRNAs is projected to grow by 31% between 2012 and 2022, considerably faster than the average for all occupations.